CTCycle/XREPORT-radiological-reports-generator/assets/docs/project_status_ledger.md

   do not establish clinical quality or catalog validation promotion.
 - CXRMate-ED has an active degraded three-case sensitivity finding.
 MedGemma is access-blocked by its gated provider terms and credential requirement.
-- Full dataset, training, successful validation/evaluation, PostgreSQL, and packaged desktop workflows remain validation debt even where implementation and focused tests exist.
+- Full dataset, training, successful validation/evaluation, the broader PostgreSQL workflow, and packaged desktop workflows remain validation debt even where implementation and focused tests exist.
-- The current CI failure is recorded as an active issue rather than being softened by the passing Windows reproduction.
-Historical failures that were superseded are listed separately below.
+- The earlier red runs remain in the historical ledger; the current CI result supersedes their S00 status.

 ## Current Component Ledger